-The abatement of the cesspit below Court 3, while resolving, at least temporarily, olfactory issues specific to that court, served to expose – for want of any other criminal – the river Liffey herself as the source of the lingering bad odour that could still be smelt, on warm summer days, in the courts surrounding the Round Hall.
+The abatement of the cesspit below Court 3, while resolving, at least temporarily, olfactory issues specific to that court, served to expose – for want of any other criminal – the river Liffey herself as the source of that lingering bad odour still smelt, on warm summer days, in the courts surrounding the Round Hall.

 Judges of older vintage would have held their noses and taken a pinch of snuff; the new Lord Chief Justice of Ireland, James Whiteside, was a modern man, and had read with interest news reports of polluted water being the cause of typhoid, and the successful efforts made to cleanse the Thames as a result.

 His strong views on the point first became apparent in June 1870, in the course of a trial in which the widow of a man in the employment of Dublin Corporation, sued that body for damages arising from his death by poisonous gases in a riverside sewer.